numocash/squeeth-amm/README.md

-# ⚡ PowerMaker
+# ⚡ QuadMaker

-Smart contracts suite of PowerMaker, an automated market maker of power perpetuals on Ethereum.
+Smart contracts suite of QuadMaker, an automated market maker of second order power perpetuals on Ethereum.

 ## Installation